UPPMAX/UPPMAX-documentation/docs/getting_started/rackham/rackham_usage_prerequisites.md

 project and scroll to the 'Resources' section.
 In the 'Compute' subsection, there is a table.
 Under 'Resource' it should state 'Rackham @ UPPMAX'.

-???- question "How does the 'Resources' page of an example project look like?"
+???- question "What does the 'Resources' page of an example project look like?"

     ![The 'Resources' page of an example project](./img/supr_project_naiss2024-22-49_resources.png)